 HMRI conducts basic and patient-focused research covering a wide spectrum of common disease processes.
 More information about each program can be found on our research programs page.

-Learn more about Dr. Castor.
+Learn more about Dr. King

 HMRI has a long, storied-tradition of supporting post-doctoral education, most notably with the Boswell Fellowship.

 Huntington Medical Research Institutes (HMRI) is an independent, non-profit organization located in Pasadena, California.
-The Institutes improve health and prolong lives by conducting biomedical research and through the development and application of new technology for prevention, diagnosis and treatment of disease.